2sic/app-template-angular/readme.md

 * 2021-02-25
     * Improved razor code split
     * using latest (v11) dnn-sxc-angular
+    * split examples into sub-module to make it easy to remove them
     * extensive documentation of everything inside this
     * edit-toolbars in the application
     * after edit a callback refreshes the data (instead of page reload)